kritij19/Hospital_CheckIn/README.md

 3. If the Aadhar number does not exist, checks if the photo uploaded is proper, then uses Azure Face API to create a person id corresponding to the face in the image.
 All relevant details are then stored in the database and a success message is shown to the user

 ### Module - Patient Checkin
-1. The patient (usder) to capture his photo using the webcam.
-Use the Take Snapshot option to click picture
+1. During hospital check-in the patient (user) has to cpature his photo using the webcam.

 <img src="images/CheckIn-1.png" alt="Photo Capture at checking" width="700"/>